Blueprinter/Update-Apps-Script/README.md

 # apps-script-update

- * Overwrite an existing Apps Script file with modified content coming from a different source file.
+ * Overwrites an existing (Target) Apps Script file with content coming from a source Apps Script file.

-This is Apps Script code.
+This repository is Apps Script code.
 You must use the Apps Script code editor: https://script.google.com

 You must somehow get the code in this repository into an Apps Script file that you own, then publish the Apps Script file as a web app.